uw-cmg/MAST-ML/README.md

 ## Directories

-+ The "custom_xxx" folders are leftover from an old part of the project, and contained some old code we used for testing.
 + The docs folder has all the files that build the html documentation.
 + The examples folder has the example run to do to ensure installation was done correctly.
 + mongo_data was also from a previous research project that initially launched this whole endeavor.